Allergic rhinitis - self-care

 - Nasal corticosteroid sprays

 are the most effective treatment.
-Many brands are available, and you will need a prescription for them.
+Many brands are available.
+You can buy one brand (Nasacort) without a prescription.
+For other brands, you need a prescription.

 - They work best when you use them every day.

-- It may take 2 or more weeks of steady use for your symptoms improve the most.
+- It may take 2 or more weeks of steady use for your symptoms to improve.

 - They are safe for children and adults.